China Crisis: Warped by Success

-The band's sixth studio album, Warped by Success, was released in 1994, following the band's parting of ways with the Virgin label.
+The band's sixth studio album, Warped by Success, was released in 1994, following the band's parting of ways with Virgin Records.
 The album produced their final studio chart single, "Everyday the Same", which briefly edged into the UK top 100.
 The band was now once again a duo of Daly and Lundon, although Johnson and Wilkinson were both amongst the session musicians employed in the recording of the album.
 In 1995, they released a live unplugged album and video entitled Acoustically Yours.
 This featured a live version of "Black Man Ray", and also saw a brief return for Johnson, McNeill, and Wilkinson.

 Since 1992, there have been four compilation albums of their work for the UK and US markets and three live DVDs.
 The first of these, entitled Collection: The Very Best of China Crisis, made the top 40 on the UK Albums Chart in 1990.

 1995–2014: Interim years and reduced activity

 Since the late 1990s, China Crisis has concentrated on live performances with only original members Eddie Lundon and Gary Daly being constant throughout; the band alternates between performances either as a duo or with a fluctuating line-up of backing musicians.

 On 17 July 1999, drummer Kevin Wilkinson died by suicide, hanging himself at the age of 41.
 Wilkinson had played with a wide variety of other artists including the Waterboys, Fish, the Proclaimers, Squeeze and with Howard Jones.
-In 2000, Daly contributed a track to a tribute compilation to Wilkinson, Green Indians.
+In 2000, Daly contributed a track to a tribute compilation album to Wilkinson, Green Indians.

-In December 2002, China Crisis' Daly and Lundon held a one-night unplugged venue in Manila, Philippines, with the support of a local band, Rivermaya.
+In December 2002, China Crisis' Daly and Lundon held a one-night unplugged venue in Manila, Philippines, with the support of a local alternative rock band, Rivermaya.
 They toured the UK during January and February 2007 as part of their 25th anniversary.
-Daly released his limited edition solo studio album (The Visionary Mindset Experience) in 2007, featuring collaborations with Megan Kovacs (from the band Kovacs) and Jean Weir.
+Daly released his limited edition solo studio album, The Visionary Mindset Experience, in 2007, featuring collaborations with Megan Kovacs of the band Kovacs and Jean Weir.

-In 2008, they were the support act for Orchestral Manoeuvres in the Dark's UK October tour.
-The following year, the band performed a fund raising gig for The Friends of Meols Park, played at Fort Perch Rock on the Wirral, the Rewind Festival in Henley-on-Thames, and the Mathew Street Festival in Liverpool.
+In 2008, they were the support act for OMD's UK October tour.
+The following year, the band performed a fund raising gig for The Friends of Meols Park, played at Fort Perch Rock on the Wirral, the Rewind Festival in Henley-on-Thames, and the Mathew Street Festival at Sefton Park in Liverpool.

-They returned to the Philippines to perform at Eastwood City on 20 January 2011 and played at the Rewind Festivals in Perth (Scotland) and Henley-on-Thames in August 2011.
-Another concert in the Philippines was held on 9 September 2011 at the SMX Convention Center Manila, together with Ex-Simple Minds with further shows in the Philippines, Singapore and Hong Kong that followed.
+They returned to the Philippines to perform at Eastwood City in Quezon City on 20 January 2011 and played at the Rewind Festivals in Perth, Scotland and Henley-on-Thames in August 2011.
+Another concert in the Philippines was held on 9 September 2011 at the SMX Convention Center Manila in Pasay, together with Ex-Simple Minds with further shows in the Philippines, Singapore and Hong Kong that followed.
 China Crisis' two lead musicians were joined by Siân Monaghan on drums.

 Subsequently, the band toured extensively playing dates in the UK (including regular gigs at the Cavern Club, Liverpool) as well as visiting the United States and Canada, and returning to the Philippines.